gshashank84/ML_Query/README.md

 # Machine Learning Queries

+### Why do we use Deep Learning instead of traditional Machine Learning Algorithms?
+- One of the best answer is the use of *Feature Engineering* is minimized in Deep Learning.
+The Deep Learning is nothing but the use of Deep Neural Networks as an generic Algorithm.
+The whole time of Feature Engineering are reduced and therefore save a lot of work load.
+- The another thing which is more exciting is the exceptional performance of Neural Nets as compared to any other algorithm.

+#### Why do we see concepts been explained/visualize in two dimensions commonly?
+Whereas in Deep Learning we dealt with too many dimensions?

 ### How *Collaborative Filtering* are implemented with the help of Machine Learning?
 - One of the way to implement is by Matrix Factorization method where we have a huge and sparse matrix as our dataset.
 However this have some trade offs and not the state of the art model for Colloborative Filtering.